Surrender of Japan: 13–14 August

 As 14 August dawned, Suzuki, Kido, and the Emperor realized the day would end with either an acceptance of the American terms or a military coup.
 The Emperor met with the most senior Army and Navy officers.
 While several spoke in favor of fighting on, Field Marshal Shunroku Hata did not.
 As commander of the Second General Army, the headquarters of which had been in Hiroshima, Hata commanded all the troops defending southern Japan—the troops preparing to fight the "decisive battle".
 Hata said he had no confidence in defeating the invasion and did not dispute the Emperor's decision.
 The Emperor asked his military leaders to cooperate with him in ending the war.

 At a conference with the cabinet and other councilors, Anami, Toyoda, and Umezu again made their case for continuing to fight, after which the Emperor said:

 The cabinet immediately convened and unanimously ratified the Emperor's wishes.
 They also decided to destroy vast amounts of material pertaining to war crimes and the war responsibility of the nation's highest leaders.
 Immediately after the conference, the Foreign Ministry transmitted orders to its embassies in Switzerland and Sweden to accept the Allied terms of surrender.
 These orders were picked up and received in Washington at 02:49, 14 August.

 Difficulty with senior commanders on the distant war fronts was anticipated.
 Three princes of the Imperial Family who held military commissions were dispatched on 14 August to deliver the news personally.
 Prince Tsuneyoshi Takeda went to Korea and Manchuria, Prince Yasuhiko Asaka to the China Expeditionary Army and China Fleet, and Prince Kan'in Haruhito to Shanghai, South China, Indochina and Singapore.

-The text of the Imperial Rescript on surrender was finalized by 19:00 August 14, transcribed by the official court calligrapher, and brought to the cabinet for their signatures.
+The text of the Imperial Rescript on surrender was finalized by 19:00 on 14 August, transcribed by the official court calligrapher, and brought to the cabinet for their signatures.
 Around 23:00, the Emperor, with help from an NHK recording crew, made a gramophone record of himself reading it.
 The record was given to court chamberlain Yoshihiro Tokugawa, who hid it in a locker in the office of Empress Kōjun's secretary.